Razibul-Islam/transparenet/readme.md

 ![TranspareNet Banner](public/banner.webp) <!-- Replace with your actual banner -->

-**TranspareNet** is a full-stack decentralized application (dApp) built on the **Polygon blockchain** to enable **transparent, tamper-proof tracking** of products across the supply chain.
+**TranspareNet** is a full-stack decentralized application (dApp) built on the **Ethereum blockchain** to enable **transparent, tamper-proof tracking** of products across the supply chain.
 It empowers producers to register products, distributors to update status, and consumers to verify authenticity via QR codes — combating counterfeiting and building trust.

 ---